ndg8743/ScuffedK8/Research/rolling_research_log.md

 Also was reading some of Designing Data-Intensive Applications, I might try and read through more of it or at least a section every few days because its entirely about Distributed Systems.

-Oh and I refreshed myself on go a tiny bit
+Oh and I refreshed myself on go a tiny bit and did some network calls

 --------